ElfSundae/bearychat/README.md

 As you can see, the `to($target)` method can change the message's target to an user if `$target` is started with `@` , otherwise it will set the channel that the message should be sent to.
 The channel's starter mark `#` is **optional** in `to` method, which means the result of `to('#dev')` and `to('dev')` is the same.

-Method `setAttachments($attachments)` accepts an array of attachments, and each attachment can be an array (attachment payload) or a variable arguments list in order of `text, title, images, color`, and the `images` can be an image URL or an array contains image URLs. **Note:** This type of attachment parameters is also applicable to the method `addAttachment` or `add` .
+Method `addAttachment($attachment)` accepts a PHP array of attachment payload, or a variable arguments list in order of `text, title, images, color`, and the `images` can be an image URL or an array contains image URLs.
+And this type of attachment parameters is also applicable to the method `add`.

 ```php
 $client->to('@elf')